Official Professional Biography

 Shortened Professional Biography

 Adam Wierman is a Professor in the Department of Computing and Mathematical Sciences at Caltech.
 He received his Ph.D., M.Sc., and B.Sc. in Computer Science from Carnegie Mellon University and has been a faculty at Caltech since 2007.
 Adam’s research strives to make the networked systems that govern our world sustainable and resilient.
-He is best known for his work spearheading the design of algorithms for sustainable data centers and his co-authored book “The Fundamentals of Heavy-tails”.
+He is best known for his work spearheading the design of algorithms for sustainable data centers and is co-author of a recent book on “The Fundamentals of Heavy-tails”.
 He is a recipient of multiple awards, including the ACM Sigmetrics Rising Star award, the ACM Sigmetrics Test of Time award, the IEEE INFOCOM Test of Time award, the IEEE Communications Society William R. Bennett Prize, the Caltech IDEA Advocate award, multiple teaching awards, and is a co-author of papers that have received “best paper” awards at a wide variety of conferences across computer science, power engineering, and operations research.

 Diversity, Equity, and Inclusion

 I am committed to promoting diversity, equity, and inclusion in my research group, in my courses, within the CMS department, at Caltech more broadly, and within my research communities.

 - Diversity: I recognize that diversity, in all its shapes and forms, strengthens us both culturally and intellectually.

 - Equity: I will fight for equal treatment of all people, regardless of race, gender, sexual orientation, or any other attributes that are irrelevant to academic and research potential.